ProGraphics/prographics.github.io/pages/support/attribution.md

 [GitHub](https://github.com/) is how people build software.
 With a community of more than 10 million people, developers can discover, use, and contribute to over 26 million projects using a powerful collaborative development workflow.
 Plus, [Github Pages](https://pages.github.com/) is an amazing resource for hosting static websites using [Jekyll](http://jekyllrb.com/).

+### CloudFlare

+[CloudFlare] is a content delivery network that is super easy to use.
+They generously offer a free tier that includes SSL.
+Plus, they [host JavaScript libraries](https://cdnjs.com/)!

 ### Phlow Feeling Responsive

 [Feeling Responsive](https://phlow.github.io/feeling-responsive/) is a responsive theme by [Phlow](http://phlow.de/) for Jekyll based on the fabulous [Zurb Foundation](http://foundation.zurb.com/) framework with beautiful typography and a bright color palette.
 We use Feeling Responsive as a base template for some of our websites.